nayowl/Amazon_Vine_Analysis/README.md

 ## 4. Summary

 This project main purpose is to determine if there is any bias toward favorable reviews from vine members.
-The data is extracted from reviews that percentage of  helpful_votes greater than 50% to make sure the review is really helpful for customer to make decision from both vine members and non-vine members.
+The data is extracted from reviews that the  percentage of  helpful_votes greater than 50%.
+This is to make sure the review is really helpful for customer to make decision to buy an item.

 From Figure 2 we can see that the percentage 5 stars review for vine member is 43.63% while for the non-vine members is 47.95%.
-From this we can conclude that there is no bias toward favorable review from vine members , since there is no significant different of 5 star review and the review for non-vine members even slighlty higher 4.32% than vine members.
+From this we can conclude that there is no bias toward favorable review from vine members , since there is no significant different of 5 star review percentage .The review for non-vine members even slighlty higher 4.32% than vine members.

 Additionally, to add more detail we can perform additional query in 4 star review and 3 star review to make sure that there is no bias in the reviews for 4 and 3 stars.
 We can perform the query in another category too , to make sure that other category has the same result with this dataset.